 - 5.1.
-These switches are designed to be opened and closed as a three-phase unit by a system of pipes that translates the rotational movement of an operator on the ground (whether manual or motor) to simultaneous rotation of the center insulator of each switch pole. - 5.2.
-Figure 19 shows alternate operating mechanism designs, each of which is employed as being the simplest arrangement for a given structure.
+These switches are designed to be opened and closed as a three-phase unit by a system of pipes that translates the rotational movement of an operator on the ground (whether manual or motor) to simultaneous rotation of the end insulator of each switch pole. - 5.2.
+Figure 13 shows a typical operating mechanism for a 121kV vertical break switch.
+Figure 14 shows alternate operating mechanism designs, each of which is employed as being the simplest arrangement for a given structure.
 In all cases, however, the operating principle remains the same, and the methods of installation and adjustment are virtually identical.